sandstorm / cookiepunch

 }

-Step 2: Never block your own javascript
+Step 2: Always allow your own JavaScript

-@process.neverBlockTags = ${CookiePunch.neverBlockTags(["script"],value)}
+@process.neverBlockTags = ${CookiePunch.neverBlockTags(["script"], value)}

 }